Utilizing Internal Notifications in Parts Departments

 And, once dealership leaders have settled on a communication strategy, Demaree feels department managers should revisit their processes, pondering ways in which more efficient communication might impact workflow.

 “Come up with your way that the [new communication method] will increase production and get your turn time lower,” Demaree says.
 “Start tracking the response time.
 Set a goal and start driving that number down. … Really start dialing in on the performance of employees—if something broke in that process, you can pretty easily go back and make a determination that somebody didn’t follow procedure, and tell who that someone is.”

 In Demaree’s parts departments, the process for using their digital customer retention suite essentially works like this:

-- Within the AutoPoint system, if a technician wants to communicate with the parts department, they’ll click a flag within the system and leave notes.
+- Within the AutoPoint system, if a technician wants to communicate with the parts department, they click a flag within the system and leave notes.

-- Soon, that flag will pop up on a large monitor within the parts department—both visually and audibly—signifying that something requires a parts staffer’s attention.
+- Soon, that flag pops up on a large monitor within the parts department—both visually and audibly—signifying that something requires a parts staffer’s attention.

-- A parts counter employee will soon respond to that flag, typically fulfilling a parts order, often with the assistance of a parts runner.
+- A parts counter employee soon responds to that flag, typically fulfilling a parts order, often with the assistance of a parts runner.